 Figure 8.
-Resistance of the BC as a function of the temperature.
-The connecting segments are introduced for the help of the eye.
+Resistance of the BC as a function of temperature.
+The connecting segments are introduced to help the eye.

-In order to study the device from a dynamical point of view, it has been mechanically actuated by using the shaker and imposing through the signal generator (see Section 3), a sinusoidal waveform having a fixed amplitude and frequency (tuned at the mechanical resonance).
+In order to study the device from a dynamic point of view, it was mechanically actuated by using the shaker and imposing a sinusoidal waveform with a fixed amplitude and frequency (tuned to the mechanical resonance) through the signal generator (see Section 3).